bloominstituteoftechnology/java-crudyrestaurants/crudyrestaurants_detele_save_update/README.md

 This is a basic database scheme with restaurants, menus, payment system.
 This Java Spring REST API application will provide endpoints for clients to read various data sets contained in the application's data.

-Using the provided seed data, a successful application will return the following data based on the given endpoint.
-Expand the section of the endpoint to see the data that is returned.

 ### Database layout

 The table layouts are as follows